Langelandsgade: History

 Langelandsgade originated as field roads in the Middle Ages and was originally referred to as "the road behind the city".
-Around 1600, executions by hanging were relocated from the central square of Store Torv (in front of the cathedral) to a hill along present days Langelandsgade, then far out of town.
+Around 1600 AD, executions by hanging were relocated from the central square of Store Torv (in front of the cathedral) to a hill along present days Langelandsgade, then far out of town.
 The gallows hill was abandoned in the late 1700s.
 In 1828, a brickworks was built along the southern end, and the road became known as Teglværksvej (Brickworks-road) for some time, but was officially named Brendstrupvej until 1899, when it was renamed to Langelandsgade.

 The first residential buildings were built in the 1880s and consisted of 2–3 storey apartment blocks in brick in the southernmost section and a few detached houses close to where the university is located nowadays.
 Some of them still exists.
-The brickworks was abandoned in 1917 and in 1921–27, the first large housing block on Langelandsgade was built on the site.
+The brickworks was abandoned in 1917, and in 1921–27 the first large housing block on Langelandsgade was built on the site.
 The public housing apartment block was named Teglgården (The-brick-house), after the former brickworks.
 It was one of the first building projects to be realised by the local non-profit housing organization Arbejdernes Andels Boligforening (AAB – Aarhus).

 Large sections along Langelandsgade remained undeveloped up until the 1960s when the modernist apartment blocks of Klostervangen (1968) and Vestervang (1970 and 1985) was built.